Extend Microsoft Dynamics CRM

-The extensibility platform is the heart of Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online.
+The extensibility platform is the heart of Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises).
 When you use the Microsoft Dynamics CRM SDK, you are building on top of this system.
 The Microsoft Dynamics CRM platform supports several types of deployments with the power of choice: Microsoft Dynamics CRM Online, Microsoft Dynamics CRM installed on your own server (on-premises), or a hosted deployment of Microsoft Dynamics CRM.
 The security model protects the platform from unauthorized access across the Web.

 When you develop an application that uses the Microsoft Dynamics CRM server, you use Web services to communicate with the underlying xRM platform layer.
 Microsoft Dynamics CRM uses a metadata driven architecture to provide the flexibility to create custom entities and additional system entity attributes and also to make upgrades and enable transportation of solutions easier.
 This allows for changes in the data structure without requiring any change to code in Microsoft Dynamics CRM.